 - Dental Implants – Unlike dentures, dental implants are permanent and cannot be taken out.
 With implants, dentists will put an implant of titanium or zirconium into the socket and fuse it to the jawbone to serve as a root.
 The implant is then capped with a crown or bridge to provide a cosmetic dental option that looks slightly different from an actual tooth.

 It is obvious at even a glance which is the better option.
 While dentures used to be the standard, we have all heard complaints about them for those that have to wear them.
 Dental implants are preferable in almost every possible way, which includes:

 - They’re Permanent – This is the biggest advantage.
 Dentures are made from synthetic materials that look realistic, but you have to take them eventually.
 A dental implant sits in your mouth exactly like a real tooth, but it will last much longer.

-- More Comfortable – The biggest complaints about dentures is that you cannot eat certain tough to chew foods and there might be occasions where your dentures slip while talking, affecting speech in an embarrassing way.
+- More Comfortable – The biggest complaint about dentures is that you cannot eat certain tough-to-chew foods, and there might be occasions where your dentures slip while talking, embarrassingly affecting speech.
 Not only might you have to readjust dentures in the middle of your day, but it is quite the strange sensation wearing them at first.
 Dental implants have no such problems since they mimic natural teeth.

 Is There Ever a Right Time for Dentures?

 Obviously, the dental implant is preferable in almost every possible way, but is there a time where dentures might be the right option?
 Yes!

 The major downside to dental implants is the price.
 If you are at a point where you are having multiple teeth pulled or even all of them, getting them all replaced with dental implants might be a little out of your price range.
 In this situation, dentures can be a viable option.
 However, if you are losing just one or two teeth at a time, having them replaced with dental implants as needed is the better way to go.